10Nates/tras/README.md

 > Responds "What's up?"

 ### Generated messages
-> Fully generated messages *(not an AI so they're completely nonsensical)* can be toggled as the fallback instead of the default response.
+> Fully generated messages *(not an AI so they're completely nonsensical)* can be toggled to randomly
-> Feature was degraded from its former glory by changes to the Discord API.
+> say them in response to  user messages.
+Random messages will not reply to commands.
 > Toggle random messages with `@TRAS speak randomspeak [on/off]`

 <br>